The Boyd is one of the 24 theaters in my new book “After the Final Curtain: The Fall of the American Movie Theater.”

 Unlike many theaters built in the 1920’s, the Boyd was originally intended to be a movie theater and, although there were backstage dressing rooms, did not feature vaudeville shows.
 The opening day brochure said that the Boyd was dedicated to women’s progress throughout history.
 This appreciation for women is referenced throughout the theater, especially in several murals, one of which shows an Amazonian queen fighting African and Asian armies.

 Alexander Boyd sold the theater to the Stanley Warner company, which ran many of downtown Philadelphia’s theaters, after the construction was completed.
 Various movie premieres were held at the theater over the years, including “The Happiest Millionaire,” “Rocky III,” and “Philadelphia.”

 After being sold in 1971, the Boyd was renamed the SamEric by it’s new owners, the Sameric Corporation.
 They renovated the theater and eventually added three additional auditoriums next to the original, which was renamed again as SamEric 4.
 The theater closed and was slated for demolition in 2002 before a group of concerned citizens formed the “Committee to Save the SamEric” (which later became “Friends of the Boyd”) to save the theater from demolition.
 In the past ten years several attempts were made to restore the theater, without success.
-The theater remains unused.
+The auditorium was demolished in early 2015.